-You cannot offer a Kickstart placement until you have been approved by DWP - either directly or via a Gateway.
+You cannot offer a Kickstart placement until you have been approved by DWP.
 Approvals are taking 4-8 weeks at present.
-Our last application took 4 weeks to approve.

 9 Is there anything else I need to know?

 Here are our most frequently asked questions.
 If you think of others, let us know!